Advanced Sculptural Basketry

 Day/Time: Saturday + Sunday, 10 am to 3 pm

 What happens when structure and surface merge?
 In this immersive weekend workshop, participants will explore the intersection of basketry and experimental sculpture by combining 3D weaving techniques with the layering potential of alternative materials like papier mâché, matte medium, and gesso as a layer or skin.
-Using natural and unconventional materials such as reed, rope, fabric, and paper, participants will construct sculptural vessels and abstract forms that embrace both containment and gesture.
+Participants will learn techniques for armature building to construct sculptural vessels and abstract forms that embrace containment and/or gesture.

 Once the structure is woven, the focus shifts to the surface, where layering, painting, staining, and transforming your woven forms into richly textured, expressive objects takes place.
 Whether your impulse is to preserve the rawness of the weaving materials or to bury them beneath a skin, this workshop offers a space to investigate form and material language.

 This workshop encourages play, experimentation, and personal expression through hybrid craft practices.
-Participants without prior basket-weaving experience must first complete Beginning and intermediate basketry before taking this workshop, as the pacing is more focused on material exploration.
+Participants without prior basket-weaving experience must first complete the Sculptural Baskety class before taking this workshop, as the pacing is more advanced and focused on material exploration.

 Techniques Covered: